haileytapia/portfolio/SplunkStyleGuideContributions.md

 # Contributions to the Splunk Style Guide
 {: .no_toc }

-As a Technical Writer Intern at Splunk, I created and revised various pieces of content for the [_Splunk Style Guide_](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Howtouse), the writing style reference for Splunk documentation and products.
+This subsection contains content I have created and revised for the _Splunk Style Guide_, the writing style reference for Splunk documentation and products.

-The table of contents below contains the sections of the _Splunk Style Guide_ to which I contributed.
-Select a link to open the section in a new page.
+See below for the sections of the [_Splunk Style Guide_](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Howtouse) to which I contributed.

 - TOC
 {:toc}